-The KIPP Texas School-Based Mental Health Service Team would like to take this opportunity to introduce some of the support available to you and your students this school year.
-The provision of support covered in the letter found in the appendix of this handbook includes in person support that could be provided in a school setting.
+Some of the support available to you and your student is covered in the letter found in the appendix of this handbook.
 This team consists of licensed mental health professionals who provide various supports to the KIPP school community.
 These supports include: counseling services, responsive services, parent education, program development, teacher consultation, guidance lessons, community referrals, and crisis management.